Connect with others who understand.

 In some cases, you may experience scalp pain, itching, or numbness as a result of another condition unrelated to MS. Psoriasis, for instance, tends to affect people with MS at higher rates than the general population.

-Psoriasis, like MS, is an autoimmune disorder — it occurs when the body’s immune system mistakenly attacks its own healthy cells.
-This skin condition causes skin cells to build more quickly than they are shed, resulting in patches of scaly skin (plaques).
+Psoriasis, like MS, is an autoimmune disorder: It occurs when the body’s immune system mistakenly attacks its own healthy cells.
+This skin condition causes skin cells to build more quickly than they are shed, forming plaques (patches of scaly skin).
 Scalp psoriasis, in particular, may cause the scalp to itch, burn, or sting.
+If you have both scalp psoriasis and MS, the itching may be more intense, affecting your head, neck, and the area behind your ears.

-People with MS may also develop allergy-related conditions of the skin like hives (urticaria) or eczema, both of which can cause itching.
+People with MS may also develop allergy-related conditions of the skin like urticaria (hives) or eczema, both of which can cause itching.

 Managing Scalp Discomfort With MS

-There are several ways that pain, itching, or numbness of the scalp may be treated in MS. The type of treatment your neurology team recommends will depend on the cause of your symptoms.
+Scalp pain, itching, or numbness can be treated in various ways.
+The treatment your neurologist recommends will depend on the underlying cause of your symptoms.

 Treating Scalp Pain

-If scalp pain is caused by nerve problems, your neurologist may prescribe medications for neuropathic pain, including gabapentin (Neurontin), pregabalin (Lyrica), or duloxetine (Cymbalta).
+If scalp pain is caused by nerve problems, your neurologist may prescribe medications for neuropathic pain, including:

 Treating Scalp Itching

-If your itching is caused by cutaneous dysesthesia, topical treatments or creams like corticosteroids and antihistamines will not be effective.
-Instead, your doctor may prescribe anti-seizure medications (anticonvulsants) such as gabapentin, carbamazepine, and phenytoin.
+If your itching is caused by cutaneous dysesthesia, topical treatments or creams like corticosteroids and antihistamines won’t be effective.
+Instead, your doctor may prescribe antiseizure medications (anticonvulsants) such as gabapentin, carbamazepine, and phenytoin.
 Certain antidepressant medications may also be used to treat dysesthetic itching.
 Hydroxyzine, an anti-itch medication, can also be effective.
 It’s important to weigh the benefits and risks before starting any medications, as they can have significant side effects.

 In some cases, nerve-related itching may resolve without treatment.
 It may also go away and return.
 Placing a cloth-covered ice pack onto the skin may help numb the itching sensation.